Skip to main content

 When staking Mina (MINA) you are supporting the network with the additional benefit of compounding your MINA!

-Staking MINA is the process of holding MINA "stake" to partake and support the operations in the Mina network to receive rewards.
-In order to be a "Validator" and participate in these operations, one is required to maintain a server running continuously, technological knowhow, experience, and have a significant amount of MINA stake.
+Staking MINA is the process of holding a MINA "stake" to participate in and support the operations in the Mina network and receive rewards.
+To be a "Validator" and participate in these operations, one must maintain a server running continuously, have technological know-how and experience, and have a significant amount of MINA stake.

-This is where P2P Validator comes in, we allow Mina token holders to forget about all the heavy lifting i.e maintenance, surety bonds etc. by "delegating" their holdings to P2P to receive these rewards.
-We accumulate users' stake and act as a major validation node, receiving and allocating staking rewards between our users pro rata to the delegation.
+This is where the P2P.org Validator comes in.
+We allow Mina token holders to forget about all the heavy lifting, i.e., maintenance, surety bonds, etc., by "delegating" their holdings to P2P to receive these rewards.
+We accumulate users' stakes and act as a major validation node, receiving and allocating staking rewards between our user's pro rata to the delegation.

-Users that chose to stake with P2P maintain full custody of their MINA at all times and P2P will never have access to them.
+Users that choose to stake with P2P maintain full custody of their MINA at all times, and P2P will never have access to them.

 Example:

-The APR specified are approximate and changes along with network conditions.
-Please keep in mind that each reward payout varies as they depend on the amount of slots assigned to block producers.
+The APR specified is approximate and changes with network conditions.
+Please keep in mind that each reward payout varies depending on the number of slots assigned to block producers.

-For more information on staking Mina (MINA) with P2P Validator and our special offer for large MINA delegations, visit https://p2p.org/mina.
+For more information on staking Mina (MINA) with P2P.org, visit https://p2p.org/mina.

-For additional staking support, visit the P2P Mina support center.
+For additional staking support, visit the P2P Mina Help Centre.

-You can also get in contact with our community on telegram or with a live agent by selecting the speech bubble on the bottom right of this page.
+You can also get in contact with a live agent by selecting the speech bubble at the bottom right of this page, sending a message to the Telegram bot, or emailing [email protected].

 Did this answer your question?